Although Goalsetter Systems are sold all over the world, its basketball goals and products are 100% American made in Iowa.

 Co-Line completes every stage of the assembly process from the cutting, fabricating, and painting of the steel to carefully aligning and pressing the glass backboard into place to welding each fixture.

-When you purchase a Goalsetter hoop, the person answering your customer service questions are only steps away from the system designers, the shop floor, and the shop personnel who cut, weld, and assemble each basketball system.
+When you purchase a Goalsetter hoop, all of the people answering your customer service questions, designing our systems, working on the shop floor, and the shop personnel who cut, weld, and assemble each basketball system are in the heartland of America.
 This integrated relationship enables Goalsetter systems to constantly update and improve its products to meet the needs of the consumer.